 In 2011, Martin guided Ohio Wesleyan to its second NCAA Division III national championship.
 Along the way, the Bishops extended their unbeaten string in NCAC competition to a league-record 40 games.

 Another peak in Martin's already-illustrious coaching career came when he guided the Battling Bishops to the 1998 NCAA Division III championship.

 His teams have reached the NCAA Division III semifinals 9 times, finishing as national runner-up twice in addition to the 1998 and 2011 titles.
-They have brought home 12 regional titles, including 9 in the last 15 seasons that the NCAA tournament included a regional format.
-Ohio Wesleyan holds the NCAA Division III record with 40 playoff appearances and has recorded 62 playoff victories.
+They have been among the final 16 teams a total of 29 times and have brought home 12 regional titles, including 9 in the last 15 seasons that the NCAA tournament included a regional format.
+Ohio Wesleyan holds the NCAA Division III record with 41 playoff appearances and has recorded 64 playoff victories.